AviTrader sponsorship ad

 Turning to converted freighter aircraft, base values are expected to drop but less significantly than before.
 An 18-year-old A330-300 aircraft was at US$35.439 million in 2022 and is forecast to fall only slightly to US$34.920 million in 2023.

-Summarising the current situation with global airline capacity (ASKs), IBA outlined that the Americas region has now exceeded 2019 levels with North America and Latin at 104% and 102% respectively in 2023.
+Summarising the current situation with global airline capacity (ASKs), IBA outlined that the Americas region has now exceeded 2019 levels with North America and Latin American at 104% and 102% respectively in 2023.
 Overall, global capacity is at 90% of 2019 levels.
 Areas for concern in the upcoming months are elevated fuel prices, workforce shortages and inflation and rising interest rates.

 Share this Article